Modalities

 Violence and Abuse Counselling

 Growing up in Africa showed me multiple violent practices between people, particularly the exploitative approach of colonialism.
-With the Holocaust as my people's background, I knew sinister motives early in my consciousness, also radical insecurity.

-home | modalities | qualifications | about Varda | articles/books | current classes | contact
+home | modalities | qualifications | audio files | about Varda | articles/books | CDs | current classes | contact | links